+Do you know how monk fruit got its name(s)?
 The scientific name for monk fruit, Siraitia grosvenorii, is an ode to Gilbert Hovey Grosvenor, the former president of the National Geographic Society (NGS).
-NGS helped fund the 1930’s expedition in China to find the plant in its natural habitat.
-In addition, monk fruit is said to be named after Buddhist monks who grew the fruit eight centuries ago in mountainous regions of Southern China.
+The NGS helped fund a 1930s expedition to China to find the plant in its natural habitat.
+In addition, monk fruit is said to be named after Buddhist monks who grew the fruit as early as eight centuries ago in mountainous regions of southern China.

 What’s the bottom line on monk fruit sweeteners?